Investment in Portugal

 Portugal - Investment

-FocusEconomics Consensus Forecast panelists see GDP climbing 4.5% in 2021, which is down 0.3 percentage points from last month’s forecast.
-In 2022 the economy is seen growing 4.4%.
+FocusEconomics Consensus Forecast panelists see GDP growing 0.8% in 2023, which is down 0.3 percentage points from the previous month’s forecast.
+For 2024, the panel sees GDP climbing 1.9%.

 Portugal - Investment Data